Vegan Nacho Cheese Sauce

 How to make vegan nacho cheese

-1. Soak the cashews (see tips below) so they are soft and easy to work with.
+1. Soak the cashews in boiling water (or boil them on the stove) so they are soft and easy to work with.

 2. Drain the cashews from the soaking liquid and add them to a high speed blender.